 The surroundings of Chiang Mai are a playground for adventurous activity seekers.
-Hiking is of course the number one activity, but there are also possibilities for mountain biking, rock climbing, rafting and kayaking.
+Hiking is of course number one here, but there are also possibilities for mountain biking, rock climbing, rafting and kayaking.
 For more speed, rent an ATV or buggy and drive into the jungle.

-I’m not your mother, but allow me to provide you with some good advice.
+I know I’m not your mother, but allow me to provide you with some good advice.
 If you plan to engage in adventurous activities, make sure to have the right travel insurance.
-One that covers medical health abroad, including evacuation and repatriation.
+One that covers medical care abroad, including evacuation and repatriation.

 Near Chiang Mai for one or multiple day trips